 While Columbiana doesn’t have “big box” stores, what we do have is the type of store that if they don’t have what you are looking for, they are quick to assist you in finding it, either by ordering it or referring you to a place you can find it.
 Columbiana is home to Piggly Wiggly, Brown Lumber (an Ace Hardware store), Fred’s, Dollar General and CVS.
 The city’s personality comes through in the unique stores on Main Street, Busy Hands, Main Street Florist, Gail’s Florist, Sassy Sisters and Davis Drugs.

 The City of Columbiana offers a little of everything, from local restaurants to fast food chains, there is something for most everyone.
-From Davis Drug Snack Bar, Piggly Wiggly’s deli, Bernie’s on Main, Oaxaca Mexican Grill, China Yan, to McDonald’s, Jack’s, Subway, Little Caesar’s Pizza and Pizza Star.
-You can find home-cooking to nostalgia at the Davis Drug counter and a great milkshake, traditional fast food fare and of course a traditional restaurant environment at Bernie’s on Main, who’s menu includes seafood, steak, burgers and chicken.
+From Davis Drug Snack Bar, Piggly Wiggly’s deli, Tin Top BBQ, Oaxaca Mexican Grill, China Yan, to McDonald’s, Jack’s, Subway, Little Caesar’s Pizza and Pizza Star.
+You can find home-cooking to nostalgia at the Davis Drug counter and a great milkshake, traditional fast food fare and of course a traditional southern restaurant environment at Tin Top BBQ who features BBQ, burgers and chicken.
+Our newest restaurant is The Local Kitchen and Ale (located on the bypass) which offers pub style, casual cuisine, a comprehensive craft beer menu including local brews on draft, a full wine list, and their own specialty cocktail creations.

 Voted in 2013 as Shelby County’s Best Bed and Breakfast, Columbiana is proud to be home of the Columbiana Inn Bed and Breakfast.
 Columbiana Inn is a charming retreat for a well deserved respite.
 Take a moment to step back in time and experience true southern hospitality.
 The Columbiana Inn is a restored 1889 Victorian home converted into a Bed and Breakfast with six guestrooms (all with private baths).
 Within easy walking distance to historic downtown Columbiana’s museums, shops and restaurants.
 Columbiana residents and Inn Keepers, Andrew and Diane Moore welcome you to stay with them at the Inn.
 For more information, please visit www.columbianainn.com.